NaziaHossainBriti/StackOverflow-Scraping/README.md

 1. Extract clickable titles of 10 newest posts of any tags (default: android) with the asking time.
 After clicking on any title, this will go to the full thread of that question-answer in stackoverflow website.
 2. Extract clickable titles of 10 most voted question in the past week of any tags (default: android) with the number of votes.
 After clicking on any title, this will go to the full thread of that question-answer in stackoverflow website.
 3. New feature: Extract clickable titles of 10 most answered questions in top 50 voted questions of any tags (default: android) with number of answers.
 After clicking on any title, this will go to the full thread of that question-answer in stackoverflow website.
-4. New feature: Extract top 10 questions with most links in the order of high reputation score with the asker name.
+4. New feature: Extract top 10 questions with most links with the asker name.
 After clicking on any title, this will go to the full thread of that question-answer in stackoverflow website.

 Note:
 This application is based on scraping the stackoverflow website.
 Here, "simplehtmldom_1_8_1.php" has been used for extracting html code from another website.
 While scraping, it takes time to load the page.